Descanonge/tomate/doc/source/filegroup.rst

 *all* filenames are 'sst_2003-01-01.nc'

-Instead, we must specify what part of the filename varies, and along with which dimension / coordinate.
+Instead, we must specify what part of the filename varies, and along which dimension / coordinate.
-To this end, we use :class:`Matchers<data_loader.coord_scan.Matcher>`.
+To this end, we use :class:`matchers<filegroup.coord_scan.Matcher>`.
 This is a part of the pre-regex, enclosed in parenthesis and preceded by a `%`.
 It specifies the coordinate name and the element of the coordinate.